momiji15/100-days-of-code/log.md

 ### Day 26: January 28, 2017
 **Today's Progress**:
--Added images to the "Public Health" sub-heading in the "Portfolio" section.
+- Added images to the "Public Health" sub-heading in the "Portfolio" section.
--Started to migrate the code to codepen.io
+- Started to migrate the code to codepen.io

 **Thoughts**
 I feel like I will be finished with the portfolio in a couple of days!